ArlessonMoura/scraper/README.md

 ## ⚠️ Notes

 - 🚧 Amazon may block automated requests in production.
-For real-world usage, consider proxies or official APIs.
+For real-world usage, consider proxies or official APIs (I was unable to bypass Amazon blocks with only the permitted tools.).
 - 📝 All files contain comments explaining the implementation logic.

 ---